UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 To do this, we here create a histogram chart and repeat it for each of the numerical columns.

-This overview tells us that most movies have a runtime around 90-130 min, but there are some that are shorter and some that are longer.
+This overview tells us that most movies have a runtime of around 90-130 min, but there are some that are shorter and some that are longer.

 Most movies have less than 80,000 votes, but there are some that have a really high number.

-The distribution for the IMDB ratings is centered around 6, with few extreme values on either end and no notable shift in either direction.
+The distribution for the IMDB ratings is centred around 6, with few extreme values on either end and no notable shift in either direction.

 Our EDA is already helping us finding interesting aspects of the data!